coffee2code/comment-link-moderation-whitelist/readme.txt

 = Does this completely negate any checking for the number of links in a comment if a commenter uses an excessive number of whitelisted URLs? =

-For the most part, no. There is a hardcoded maximum number of comment links limit of 25 (which will become a configure setting in a future release).
+No. There is a hardcoded maximum number of comment links limit of 25 (which will become a configurable setting in a future release).
 If the number of comment links exceeds this number, regardless of whatever URLs are whitelisted, then the comment will be flagged for moderation.
-In the event WordPress is given a comment max links limit greater than 25, then the fallback maximum will be 10 higher than that limit.
+In the event WordPress is given a comment max links limit greater than 25, then the fallback maximum for whitelisted + non-whitelisted URL will be 10 higher than that limit.
+This limit exists to prevent abuse by a commenter including an excessive number of whitelisted URLs.

 = Does this plugin include unit tests? =